 Fitzgerald says the first step in the turnaround was to develop a clearer objective as to what the strategy was trying to achieve for clients and the role it could play in their portfolio – simply put, it should form part of an alternatives allocation, similar to a liquid hedge fund, as opposed to a replacement for an equities allocation.

-AIMS Target Return can be thought of as a strategy that can offer investors resilient returns in a variety of market environments, with low sensitivity to equity markets and with a focus on capital preservation through periods of equity market stress.
+AIMS TR can be thought of as a strategy that can offer investors resilient returns in a variety of market environments, with low sensitivity to equity markets and with a focus on capital preservation through periods of equity market stress.
 To maximise the probability of achieving excess returns through good times and bad, the managers seek to construct a diversified portfolio containing a mix of strategies, both “long” and “short”, across multiple asset classes.
-(You can find out more about how the strategy invests and the role of AIMS TR in a liquid alternatives portfolio in “Managing uncertainty with liquid alternatives: The case for AIMS Target Return”.1)
+(Find out more about how the strategy invests and the role of AIMS TR in a liquid alternatives portfolio in “Managing uncertainty with liquid alternatives: The case for AIMS Target Return”.)1

 Greater clarity as to the strategy’s objective was accompanied by steps to improve various aspects of the investment process: placing more emphasis on the output of several quantitative investment models; bringing in new investment expertise, especially within the options arena; and making the team managed by Fitzgerald and Pizer more directly accountable for idea generation and performance and less reliant on other investment teams.